draios/onprem-install-docs/6.X/6.7.0/README.md

   password: "awesome-password"
   ```

-**NOTE**: Save the values.yaml file in a secure location; it will be used for
-future upgrades.
-There will also be a generated directory containing various
-Kubernetes configuration yaml files which were applied by Installer against
-your cluster.
-It is not necessary to keep the generated directory, as the
-Installer can regenerate is consistently with the same values.yaml file.
+**NOTE**: Save the `values.yaml` file in a secure location; it will be used for future upgrades.
+There will also be a generated directory containing various Kubernetes configuration yaml files which were applied by the Installer against your cluster.
+It is not necessary to keep the generated directory, as the Installer can regenerate consistently with the same `values.yaml` file.

 # Upgrades

-See [upgrade.md](docs/03-upgrade.md) for upgrades documentation.
+See [upgrade.md](docs/03-upgrade.md) for upgrade documentation.

 # Configuration Parameters and Examples